If you’ve ever watched a carpenter at work, you’ll notice that they always carry a flattened pencil, usually behind their ear.

 If you know the width and thickness of your pencil, you’ve got two handy, permanent measurements in your toolbox.

-This saves you messing around with a tape measure to mark half or quarter inches.
-Just lay a pencil down and mark with another pencil.
+This saves you from messing around with a tape measure to mark half or quarter inches.
+Just lay a pencil down and mark it with another pencil.

 Some pencils also come with a ruler printed along the length.
 This can be handy for doing rough measurements, but it shouldn’t really be used for precise work.
 This is because the printing can sometimes be off.